-- Cybersecurity professionals looking to learn more about protecting their primary risk surface should visit Mimecast at Booth 1250 while attending Black Hat USA 2022.
+- Cybersecurity professionals looking to learn more about protecting their primary risk surface should contact Mimecast today.

 The world is continually changing.
 How we work is continually changing.
 Our need to work together to come up with the great ideas that drive business and advance humankind remains constant.
 Whether it was the first telephones used by businesses to connect their offices, the first computers that were networked to help researchers exchange ideas and information, or the amazing little computers and communication devices each of us carry around with us all day every day, using technology to work together better has long been a driving factor for successful enterprises.

 Today, the vast majority of workloads now exist in email and collaboration environments.
 We are seeing extraordinary adoption of newer tools like Microsoft Teams and Slack, though email remains the primary tool used for communication by business users.
 According to Radicati, there are currently 4.26 billion email users; the world will see a three percent increase in email users in both 2023 and 2024.

 Are Both Email and Collaboration Tools Equally Secure?